Centres and institutes

-Along with the centres and institutes mentioned above, the School benefits from a number of other important collaborations.
+Along with the centres and institutes mentioned above, we benefit from a number of other important collaborations.

-The Graphene Engineering Innovation Centre (GEIC) (currently under construction) will fill a critical gap in the ecosystem for graphene and 2D material research, development and application in the UK.
+The Graphene Engineering Innovation Centre (GEIC) fills a critical gap in the ecosystem for graphene and 2D material research, development and application in the UK.

-The School will enjoy usage of the facility - the University’s second world-class multi-million pound graphene-focused centre - which will see industry-led development in applications through partnerships with academics.
+The Department enjoys usage of the facility - the University’s second world-class multi-million pound graphene-focused centre - which sees industry-led development in applications through partnerships with academics.

 Find out more about the GEIC on the University’s graphene website.